 Cindy thought, “I would love to spend the whole night here and sleep in the night air.
 It would be fun listening to the sounds like a lullaby singing me to sleep.”

 Cindy and Susie only had to wait a little while before they heard more frogs come out of their bashful hiding.
 They smiled at one another as they could imagine the little singers with their green “tuxedos,” and bright white “shirts” lined up on the dam of the pond; just at the water’s edge in case they needed to quickly escape again.
 Soon they heard an assortment of croaks, so many different pitches and textures it truly sounded like a symphony of nature.
 The smaller frogs had a high sound that sounded a lot like, “knee deep, knee deep” and the larger bullfrogs had a lower sound that was a lot like, “whomple, whomple.”
 There were also frogs with voices in between the others whose call sounded like, “greeeeet, greeeeet.”
 It sounded much like a choir in which there are people whose voices are high, and some whose voices are low, and even some whose voices are medium in sound.
 They smiled at one another and wondered what, or “who,” the director might be.

 “It would be such fun to use a stick like a conductor’s baton, and act like I am directing the chorus line,” Susie imagined.
 She knew if she did that, the frogs would jump with a big plop back into the water, and that would end the music.
 Both girls would much rather listen to the beautiful serenade they were hearing.
-They decided they would much rather just hear them closely than actually see the talented singers.
+They decided they preferred to just hear them closely rather than actually see the talented singers.
 They spoke not a word for a long time, as the big full moon slowly drifted across the dark sky.